kwa0x2/GoSortStack/README.md

 This project is a modern Go implementation of the classic C Push Swap project.
 The algorithm is based on the **Turk Algorithm**.

 Special thanks to:
-- [Ahmet Yoğun](https://github.com/ayogun) for the excellent algorithm explanation and reference implementation
+- [Ali Ogun](https://github.com/ayogun) for the excellent algorithm explanation and reference implementation
 - [Medium Article](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) - Comprehensive algorithm breakdown

 ---